 Repeat the process of rolling into an oval, then making a rectangle for each piece.

-Now, place about 2 tbsp of chocolate chips in the beginning of the rectangle and roll.
+Now, place about 2 tablespoon of chocolate chips in the beginning of the rectangle and roll.

 Place the roll in the loaf tin.